stouffer/EvoGeoModules/manuscript/manuscript.md

 local structure of interactions [@thom13], our results suggest that local network structure is far more likely to affect coevolution than the other way around.
+-->

+Overall, the results of our analyses demonstrate that there is a sizeable gap between our current understanding of coevolution as the basis of multi-species interactions and its applicability to ecological questions.
+Local networks show little to no signal of coevolution and, the strength of coevolution between two species does not predict how frequently they interact.
+In opposition to the frequent assumptions that phylogenetic structure is a key driver of community structure[@cave09;@mouq12], our data reveal that at ecologically relevant spatial scales, this impact is actually minimal.
+Yet, individual interactions are able to retain their coevolutionary signal even when the community they are woven into is not.
+These discrepancies also provide a roadmap about how this gap between our appreciation of the role of coevolution, and its empirically measurable outcomes, is to be bridged by future research: our results suggest that local network structure is far more likely to affect coevolution than it is to be driven by it; this implies that network structure is the *mechanism* by which coevolution proceeds, rather than the imprint it leaves in ecological communities.

 # Methods Summary